kubedb/docs/docs/guides/mongodb/clustering/sharding.md

     - `podTemplate` is an optional configuration for pods.
 - `spec.keyFileSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
 Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the replicaset.
 Only mongod instances with the correct keyfile can join the replica set. _User can provide the `keyFileSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `keyFileSecret`._ If `keyFileSecret` is not given, KubeDB operator will generate a `keyFileSecret` itself.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MongoDB object name.
-KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-gvr`.
+When a `MongoDB` object is created, KubeDB operator will create some new StatefulSets : 1 for mongos, 1 for configServer & 1 for each of the shards.
+It creates a primary Service with the matching MongoDB object name.
+KubeDB operator will also create governing services for StatefulSets with the name `<mongodb-name>-<node-type>-pods`.

 MongoDB `mongo-sh` state,